-- the best 2 units of English; and - the best 8 units from the remaining units, subject to the provision that no more than 2 units of Category B courses be included
+- the best 2 units of English; and - the best 8 units from the remaining units.

 Accumulation of the HSC

 Students may accumulate an HSC over a five-year period.
 The five-year period will commence in the first year a student attempts an HSC examination or completes an HSC VET course.